leandrosardi/blackops/README.md

 ```
 export OPSLIB=~/:/home/leandro/code1:/home/leandro/code2

-ops source ./hostname.ops --node=prod1 --name=prod1
+ruby source,rb hostname --node=prod1 --name=prod1
 ```

 **Notes:**

 There are some considerations about the `$OPSLIB` variable:

-- If the file `BlackOpsFile` file is present into more than one path, then the `ops` command with show an error message: `Configuration file is present in more than one path: <list of paths.>`.
+- If the file `BlackOpsFile` file is present into more than one path, then the `source.rb` script will show an error message: `Configuration file is present in more than one path: <list of paths.>`.

 ## 5. Remote `.op` Files